Yanitelli Center: Notable events

-On January 9, 2008, the Yanitelli Center hosted a campaign rally for Barack Obama in his successful bid to become to the Democratic candidate in the 2008 U.S. presidential election.
+On January 9, 2008, the Yanitelli Center hosted a campaign rally for former president of the United States Barack Obama in his successful bid to become the Democratic candidate in the 2008 U.S. presidential election.

-On November 17, 2009, Saint Peter's hosted Monmouth University in a men's basketball game, with a 6:00 a.m. start time, as part of ESPN's Tip-Off Marathon.
-The Peacocks prevailed, 58-34.
+On November 17, 2009, Saint Peter's hosted Monmouth University in a men's basketball game, with a 6:00 a.m. start time, as part of the second annual ESPN's 24–Hour College Hoops Tip-Off Marathon.
+The University hosted an 11-hour "all-nighter" of campus activities with free breakfast and a pre-game pep rally prior to the game.
+The Peacocks defeated the Hawks, 58–34.